 Lebashe’s portfolio of companies is supported by directors whose experience and skills are complimentary and their collective effort is greater than the sum of the parts.
 The exposure to and involvement in the operations and offerings of Lebashe’s investee companies has grown the knowledge and skill-set of the team.
 Lebashe continues to seek further opportunities to actively garner the operational and market expertise with an aim to fulfill its strategy of becoming a leader, both as an investor and operator, in its field.

 Mr. Warren Wheatley CA(SA), CFP, Post Graduate Diploma in Corporate Finance, Post Graduate Diploma in Financial Planning Law, Post Graduate Diploma in Auditing.
 Warren Wheatley is the Chief Investment Officer of Lebashe Investment Group along with being one of the founding principals.
 Coupled with this, he is the founder of TSS Capital (Pty Ltd) and its Chief Executive Officer.
-Warren is a non-executive director of Aluwani Capital Partners, Broll Property Group and the Financial Planning Institute of South Africa.
+Warren is a non-executive director on the board of Arena Holdings and chairman of the Joint Investment Committee of the Telkom Retirement Fund.